gridxdev/bluegrid-docs/source/docs/shape_tool.md

 <figcaption>Circle tool 3 points</figcaption>

-**6. Ellipse tool:** To draw an ellipse, pick the center of the ellipse and then pick any corner of the virtual rectangle bounds of the ellipse.
+**6. Ellipse tool:** To draw an ellipse, pick the center of the ellipse and any corner of the virtual rectangle bounds of the ellipse.

 **7. Arc tool:** An arc (circle arc) is a segment of the subscribe circle.
-To draw an arce, pick three different points on the arc.
+To draw an arc, pick three different points on the arc.
 ![type:video](https://www.youtube.com/embed/vEmBnFBvqx8?si=7iVN1ZNNp06Sr-v6)
 <figcaption>Arc tool</figcaption>